mumair01/jeffersonize/README.md

 ## Build Status

 The current version of Converter 2.0 has undergone Alpha Testing by members of the Tufts Human Interaction lab and is currently in the Beta Testing phase.
-If a user discovers problems with script functionality, feel free to provide feedback at: (email address)
+If a user discovers problems with script functionality, feel free to provide feedback at: hilab-dev@elist.tufts.edu

 ## Platform Support and Usage